sebaraneda/sebaraneda.gethub.io/README.md

 You will need...
 1. A resume formatted in [Markdown](https://www.markdownguide.org/basic-syntax)
   - Markdown is a lightweight markup language that allows our static site generator, Jekyll in our case, format and present your resume while allowing you to be able to update it as needed.
-  - To start working with Markdown, you'll need an editor such as [Visual Studio Code](https://code.visualstudio.com/)
+  - To start working with Markdown, you'll need an editor such as...

+    [Visual Studio Code](https://code.visualstudio.com/)
       - Simple editor with a live preview option, and if you're reading this, there's a good chance you already have it